-DHSR Surveys and COVID-19
+DHSR Surveys and Infection Control

 - The facility failed to prevent an infection control system failure when employees entered the facility by using all 3 entrances which did not have screening stations and accessed resident hallways and common areas without being screened for COVID.
-(IMMEDIATE JEOPARDY) - Failure to wear PPE according to facility policy when entering two isolation rooms and failed to wash their hands between the two rooms where residents were under enhanced droplet precautions. - Failed to put COVID positive residents in separate rooms when separate rooms were available per CDC guidelines and did not follow facility policy for cohorted COVID positive residents on the COVID unit.
+(IMMEDIATE JEOPARDY) - Failure to test all residents for TB prior to admission. - Failure to wear PPE according to facility policy when entering two isolation rooms and failed to wash their hands between the two rooms where residents were under enhanced droplet precautions. - Failure to implement an infection prevention and control program consistent with CDC guidelines including a written policy and procedure for infection prevention and control within the facility specific to procedures for finger stick blood sugar checks done by residents and staff.